Welcome Back (Mase song)

-"Welcome Back" garnered positive reception from critics who praised its catchability.
-The song peaked at number 8 on the Billboard Hot Rap Songs chart and number 32 on the Hot 100 chart.
+"Welcome Back" garnered positive reception from critics who praised its catchy sample taken from "Welcome Back", John Sebastian's theme to the 1970s television show Welcome Back, Kotter.
+Mase's song peaked at number 8 on the Billboard Hot Rap Songs chart and number 32 on the Hot 100 chart.
 It also reached number 17 on both the Hot Rap Songs and Rhythmic charts respectively.
-The song has been certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units in the United States.
+The song has been certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units in America.
 "Welcome Back" also reached the top 40 in countries like New Zealand, Switzerland and the United Kingdom.

 The accompanying music video for the song, directed by Chris Robinson, parodies the opening to the children's show Mister Rogers' Neighborhood.

 Critical reception

 AllMusic's David Jeffries praised the track for being reminiscent of early Mase, saying that it's "lyric-filled, driven but effortless, and has a crafty interpolation of a pop tune, this time the Welcome Back, Kotter theme song."
 Jessica Koslow of HipHopDX put it alongside "Breathe, Stretch, Shake" as being "sure-fire radio/club joints."
-Rashaun Hall of Billboard said the production work by The Movement on the sample produced "infectious results."
+Rashaun Hall of Billboard said the production work by the Movement on the sample produced "infectious results."
 Chadwicked of Tiny Mix Tapes praised Mase for maintaining his rap flow while under a different image, saying that "It proves that a man such as Mase can rhyme over a sample from Welcome Back, Kotter; dress up like Mister Rogers in the video and have an 80-year old female back-up dancer, and still be taken seriously and appreciated."